hellostealth/stealth/docs/03-basics.md

 Stealth also comes packaged with a multi-level `Catch All` flow.
 Stealth Catch Alls are designed to handle scenarios in which the user says something the bot is not expecting.

 For example, let's say you *ask* the user for their 5 digit zip code and the user replies with a city name.
 You may not handle for city names, only numeric zip codes.
-The catch all flows are designed to provide an consistent experience to guide the user back on track to providing a 5 digit zip codes.
+The catch all flows are designed to provide a consistent experience to guide the user back on track to providing a 5 digit zip code.

 It's recommend that bot designers and developers spend sufficient time strategizing around these flows.